michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 8. FOR I would have you to know, my brethren, of the affliction that befell us in Asia: for we were greatly pressed beyond our strength, until our life was nigh to be dissolved,

-9. and because of these we had concluded (for) death;Phasakan mautho. that we should not have hope in ourselves, but in Aloha, who raiseth the dead:
+9. and because of these we had concluded (for) death;

 10. who from deaths of violence delivered us, and who will again, we trust, deliver us,